klaasnicolaas/python-odp-amsterdam/README.md

 [![Build Status][build-shield]][build-url]
 [![Typing Status][typing-shield]][typing-url]

-Asynchronous Python client for the garage occupancy in Amsterdam (The Netherlands).
+Asynchronous Python client for the open datasets of Amsterdam (The Netherlands).

 ## About